 A budget is not a one-time affair but a continuous process.
 You will need to keep evaluating periodically.
 Considering the current state of the world, I suggest assessing your budget plan every month or two.
 The world is changing rapidly, make sure you stay ahead of it.

-For those of you interested in earning some extra credit: stay tuned for my upcoming money challenge.
+For those of you interested in earning some extra credit: stay tuned for my upcoming money challenge in September.
 This will be a five-day exercise to help you dive a little deeper into figuring out where you are financially and where you can afford to save money in the short term.